uidaholib/digital-collections-docs/content/interdepartmental_collections/03-about_formatting.md

 ---
 section: Interdepartmental Collections
-nav_order: 5
+nav_order: 3
-title: About Page
+title: About Pages and Formatting
 ---

+## About Pages

 Collection About Pages are written in Markdown.
 Below are notes on formatting your page.